MyCAA Approved Programs: 3 Pharmacy Tech Paths To Know About

 A medication care coordinator works with people involved in a patient’s medication-related treatment: doctors, nurses, and pharmacists.
 They discuss approval issues with insurance companies and help patients understand their medication plans.

-The Pharmacy Technician Specialist Career Training focuses on the traditional roles of a pharmacy tech.
+The Pharmacy Technician certification training program focuses on the traditional roles of a pharmacy tech.
 In the 14-week MedCerts program, you’ll prepare for your CPhT certification exam, which is required in many states to get a pharmacy technician job.

 By completing the Pharmacy Technician Specialist Career Training, you’ll also qualify to participate in MedCerts’s externship experience.
 This option allows you to work for 6 weeks at a CVS, Walgreens, or another pharmacy.
 You’ll get the hands-on experience you need to compete in the job market and enter the field with confidence.